stanfordnlp/CoreNLP/_pages/corenlp-server.md

 * `/semgrex` Similar to `/tokensregex` above, this endpoint matches text against semgrex patterns.

 ### Annotate with CoreNLP: `/`

 This endpoint takes as input a JSON-formatted properties string under the key `properties=<properties>`, and as `POST`data text to annotate.
-The properties should mirror the properties file passed into the CoreNLP command line.
+The properties should mirror the properties file passed into the CoreNLP command line, except formatted as a JSON object.
 For example, the following will tokenize the input text, run part of speech tagging, and output it as JSON to standard out:

 ```bash
 wget --post-data 'the quick brown fox jumped over the lazy dog' 'localhost:9000/?properties={"annotators": "tokenize,ssplit,pos", "outputFormat": "json"}' -O -